YWCA SPOKANE ANNOUNCES AWARD RECIPIENTS FOR OUR 2019 LAW ENFORCEMENT APPRECIATION BREAKFAST

 - Detective Mike McNees

-- 2nd Annual Jackie Bell Award Recipient, Detective Mike Ricketts
+- 3rd Annual Jackie Bell Award Recipient, Officer Timothy Schwering

 About The Jackie Bell Award

 After the untimely passing of YWCA Spokane Legal Advocate, Jackie Bell, in 2017, staff chose to commemorate her contributions to our community, agency, and clients by establishing an annual “Jackie Bell Award”.
 This award acknowledges an individual within the domestic violence and law enforcement community who embodies the vision, compassion, creativity, and community spirit that Jackie instilled within her work and life.
-This year, YWCA Spokane had the proud honor of presenting the second annual Jackie Bell award to Detective Mike Ricketts.
+This year, YWCA Spokane had the proud honor of presenting the third annual Jackie Bell award to Officer Timothy Schwering.

-YWCA Spokane would like to express sincere gratitude to staff members, law enforcement, volunteers, and to valued sponsors who are making this event possible: Hello Sugar, Indaba Coffee Roasters, Couple of Chefs Catering, and Event Rents.
+YWCA Spokane would like to express sincere gratitude to staff members, law enforcement, volunteers, and to valued sponsors who are making this event possible: 1st Ave Coffee, Donut Parade, Event Rents, Jessica Ratterree Photography, Prohibition Gastropub, and Roast House Coffee.

 Community Coming Together